anetczuk/ClevoKeyboardControl/README.md

 ## Modules
-- clevokeyboardcontrol.main -- entry point for the application
+- `clevokeyboardcontrol.main` -- entry point for the application
-- testclevokeyboardcontrol -- unit tests for the application
+- `testclevokeyboardcontrol` -- unit tests for the application

 ## Examples of use of not obvious Python mechanisms
 - properly killing (Ctrl+C) PyQt (*sigint.py*)
 - loading of UI files and inheriting from it
+- using d-bus and integrating with Qt
 - code profiling (*cProfile*)
 - code coverage (*coverage*)